EduPonz/easynmea/CONTRIBUTING.md

    Moreover, the design is a great contribution in itself, since it allows other people to work on the task with a clear view of the what, where, how, and why.
    In fact, feel free to make design proposals for open feature requests, even when they come from others, and even if you are not planning on implementing them.
    Furthermore, feel free to participate in any open design proposal.
-1. The *GNSS Interface* project tries to follow a test driven development approach.
+1. The *OpenNMEA* project tries to follow a test driven development approach.
    This means that once a design proposal is approved by maintainers, the next step is to start writing the tests described in it.
    It'd be ideal if these tests could be reviewed before starting the implementation, as they will set the base line for knowing when the feature is ready to be incorporated into the main stream.
 1. Of course, not everything can be covered during the design phase, and you'll need to take decisions and create new tests while implementing (it's just the natural way of things).